xuankimtran/docs-1/pages/katalon-studio/docs/cancel-subs.md

 ---
 You can cancel your subscription at any time.
 This action will turn-off auto-renewal of your subscription on the next billing date.

-The canceled subscription remains **active** until its next billing date.
+After the cancelation, the subscription remains **active** until its next billing date.
 On that date, its status becomes **terminated**.

 > Subscription cancelation does NOT issue a refund.
 You can continue using the remaining subscription you have already purchased.
+>

-Only the Organization Owner/Admins can cancel a subscription.
+> Only the Organization Owner/Admins can cancel a subscription.

+To cancel your subscription, follow the following steps:

 1. Log in to [Katalon TestOps](https://analytics.katalon.com/).
 2. Select your **Organization > Subscriptions**.